 The Rolling Waves Blanket is a free crochet pattern featuring the rolling waves stitch.
 A video tutorial to learn how to crochet this easy stitch is included as well.

-It seems to be the time of the year when many babies are born and weddings are held.
+It seems to be the time of the year when babies are born and weddings are held.
 So if you need a gift, why not give the gift of a handmade blanket?

 This blanket actually works up quickly and provides an amazing eye-catching effect.
 The gradient colors are the most amazing feature of the Rolling Waves Blanket.

 This blanket is a lap size blanket that can easily be altered in size.
 It can be made larger or smaller.
 The pattern really is easily adjustable to fit your needs.

 And to make it even more amazing, it comes with a photo and video tutorial for the Rolling Waves stitch.
 Which is a stitch pattern using only basic crochet stitches.

 The blanket was made with just worsted weighted yarn.
 Not all the yarn colors are from the same yarn company, but that really doesn’t matter.
 I focused more on the colors and weight of the yarn, then where the yarn was made.

 More Crochet Blanket Pattern Inspirations for free:

-So let me now give you the list of information you need in order to do this wonderful Rolling Waves Blanket.
+So let me now give you the list of supplies you need in order to make this beautiful Rolling Waves Blanket.

 How to crochet the Rolling Waves Blanket